 SlideShare – Okay, you may think this is a long shot, but consider this – you can research presentations on technical topics like embedding iframe content into HTML5 coded pages on SlideShare.
 From there, you can easily click on the presentation creator’s profile and give them a nudge – perhaps they’re looking for new challenges?

 Slack – Besides being a great workplace communication tool, Slack has hundreds of communities where you can post job ads and source active and passive candidates.
-For a detailed list of these communities, check our post here.
+For a detailed list of these communities (109 to be exact), check our post here.

 Medium – If someone’s great at what they do (and they happen to write about it on Medium), this is an excellent platform to reach out to experts, influencers or just great writers.
 For example, you can look for some great technical talent at the freeCodeCamp Blog.